-Activities and Issue/ ent Proposed Mitigation Measures T !
-Institutional Responsibility Actions Component Timeframe Implementation Supervision Appropriate measures will be taken to avoid soil erosion during the excavation of transmission line poles foundations, particularly within the park area.
+Activities and Issue/ Duran and Midimedian Managemen T: Institutional Responsibility Actions Component Proposed Mitigation Measures Timeframe Implementation Supervision Appropriate measures will be taken to avoid soil erosion during the excavation of transmission line poles foundations, particularly within the park area.
 These include temporary embankments to protect excavated soil, stone pitching and placing gabions.
 The surplus soil will be disposed as stated above.
 After the completion of tower foundations particularly on the above-mentioned slopes, additional stone pitching around the foundation will be carried out, where required, to avoid any subsequent soil erosion/land sliding.
 Post-construction monitoring of such sites will be carried out to detect early signs of any soil erosion/land sliding.
 The construction works for transmission line route will not be undertaken during the rainy season.
 After the completion of the construction work, the transmission line route, campsites and other construction sites will be completely restored.
 No debris, surplus construction material or any garbage will be left behind.
 Photographic record will be maintained for pre-project, during- construction and post-construction condition of the sites (grid station, transmission line route, camp and access roads).
+Construction work for grid station and pole installation.
 Vehicles and equipment will not be repaired in the field.
 If unavoidable, impervious sheathing will be used to avoid soil and water contamination.
-GSC Division/Contractor Addl Dy.
-Director Environment For the domestic sewage from the construction camp office, appropriate treatment and disposal system, su septic tanks and soaking pits, will be constructed h adequate capacity.
-The contractor(s) will submit the pla For the domestic sewage from the construction camp and office, appropriate treatment and disposal system, such as septic tanks and soaking pits, will be constructed having adequate capacity.
-The contractor(s) will submit the plans for the camp layout and waste disposal system to the IESCO and obtain approval. s J r and Social Safeguard Section (E&S) As stated above, the camp will preferably be established inside the near the grid station site.
+GSC Division/Contractor E&S Section IESCO For the domestic sewage from the construction camp and office, appropriate treatment and disposal system, such as septic tanks and soaking pits, will be constructed having adequate capacity.
+The contractor(s) will submit the plans for the camp layout and waste disposal system to the IESCO and obtain approval.
+As stated above, the camp will preferably be established inside the near the grid station site.
 Waste oils will be collected in drums and sold to the recycling contractors.